luyug/Reranker/README.md

 You can reach me by email `luyug@cs.cmu.edu`.
 As a 2nd year master, I get busy days from time to time and may not reply very promptly.
 Feel free to ping me if you don't get replies.

 ## Citation
-If you use Reranker in your research, please consider citing our ECIR paper,
+If you use Reranker in your research, please consider citing our [ECIR paper](https://arxiv.org/abs/2101.08751),

 ```
 @inproceedings{gao2021lce,
-               title={Rethink Training of BERT Rerankersin Multi-Stage Retrieval Pipeline},
+               title={Rethink Training of BERT Rerankers in Multi-Stage Retrieval Pipeline},
                author={Luyu Gao and Zhuyun Dai and Jamie Callan},
                year={2021},
                booktitle={The 43rd European Conference On Information Retrieval (ECIR)},